|Threat: Risky (Tier 3)||Weather|

 Ocean planets can be found orbiting temperate (orange), radioactive (yellow) and frozen (blue) star types.
-They also have a rare chance to be found around fiery (red) stars as satellites of gas giants.
+They also have a rare chance of being found around fiery (red) stars as satellites of gas giants.
 There are no environmental hazards in ocean biomes which require use of an environmental protection pack aside from deep oceans which can drown players not using a Breathing EPP.

 The water found on ocean planets is infinite, and cannot be drained.
 All air below surface level is replaced with water.
 To build underwater and not have water spawn inside your structure, you must replace the background and foreground with blocks, then remove the foreground blocks and water will stop spawning.